adesombergh/yeety-book-test/docs/tasks/046-create-restaurant-creation-form-component.md

 - Form shows loading state during submission
 - Error messages display for validation failures
 - Form follows existing design system patterns
+- Component can be imported and used in dashboard page

 ## Accepted